stefanmaierhofer/Uncodium.Units/README.md

 This means that it can perform exact arithmetic on rational numbers - no limits or rounding involved.

 For example, you can add 1 lightyear and 1 nanometer, then subtract again 1 lightyear, and get a difference of 1 nanometer.
-When using floating point values, the result is 0.0, since the first sum can not be represented using a 64-bit floating point value.
+When using floating point values, the result is 0.0, since the first sum cannot be represented using a 64-bit floating point value.
 ```F#
 let a = 1 * Lightyear + 1 * Nanometer
 let b = 1 * Lightyear